dwyl/learn-flutter/README.md

 ## Why use Flutter?

-- Develop for IOS and Android from a single codebase
-- Do more with less code, with a modern, expressive language and a declarative approach
-- Experiment by changing code and reloading as your app runs (with hot reload)
-- Fix crashes and continue debugging from where the app left off
-- Benefit from a rich set of Material Design and Cupertino (iOS-flavor) widgets built using Flutter’s own framework
+- Flutter can be used to build applications for Android and IOS
+- The Dart language used in Flutter is quite similar to Java
+- We can update the application in real time
+- If we close the application when we open it again we can continue from where we were
+- Flutter benefits from several objects that help us to facilitate the construction process

 ## Core Principles

-Flutter includes a 2D rendering engine, ready-made widgets, and development tools.</br>
-These components work together to help you design, build, test, and debug apps.</br>
+Flutter is designed for the creation of 2D mobile applications.</br> It contains several widgets and tools that facilitate the realization of an app.</br>

 ## Widgets

-Widgets are the basic building blocks of a Flutter app’s user interface.</br>
-Each widget is an unalterable declaration of part of the user interface.</br>
-Flutter has a consistent, unified object model: the widget.</br>
+Widget is a component that can be used to simplify the process of building applications.</br>
+It usually contains windows, buttons, icons, menus, scroll bars and other features.</br>

 A widget can define:
-- a structural element (like a button or menu)
-- a stylistic element (like a font or color scheme)
-- an aspect of layout (like padding)

-Widgets form a hierarchy based on composition.
-Each widget nests inside, and inherits properties from, its parent.
-There is no separate “application” object.
-Instead, the root widget serves this role.
+- Physical elements of an application (buttons, menus or bars)
+- Visual elements such as colors
+- Elements of the application aspect such as edges or the padding of the screen

+Widgets form a hierarchy whenever we use one of them we will have another that will complement it.</br>
+There are widgets that are used in all applications and some that are used in specific situations.</br>

 ![Screen Shot 2020-02-06 at 19 01 17](https://user-images.githubusercontent.com/27420533/73969408-4475d280-4913-11ea-8384-99c863321155.png)

-Widgets are themselves often composed of many small, single-purpose widgets that combine to produce powerful effects.</br>
-For example, Container, a commonly-used widget, is made up of several widgets responsible for layout, painting, positioning, and sizing.</br>
-Specifically, Container is made up of LimitedBox, ConstrainedBox, Align, Padding, DecoratedBox, and Transform widgets.</br>
+They are composed of several other small widgets that have only one function but if we add them we will have a functional application.</br>
+For example the Container contains other widgets that have functions like layout, placement and size.</br>

-You can also control the layout of a widget by composing it with other widgets.</br>
+You can control the Widget layout using these other smaller widgets.</br>

-For example, to center a widget, you wrap it in a Center widget.
-There are widgets for padding, alignment, row, columns, and grids.
-These layout widgets do not have a visual representation of their own.
-Instead, their sole purpose is to control some aspect of another widget’s layout.
+There are some widgets that have no physical form within the application instead their goal and control some aspects of another Widget.</br>
+Like: padding, alignment, row, columns, and grids.</br>

 ## Layers

-The Flutter framework is organized into a series of layers, with each layer building upon the previous layer.
+The Flutter is formed by several layers that are each layer and built one on top of the other.

 ![Screen Shot 2020-02-07 at 09 06 06](https://user-images.githubusercontent.com/27420533/74015797-36629900-4989-11ea-8ec1-757aecad18ce.png)

-The upper layers of the framework are used more frequently than the lower layers.</br>
+The top layers are normally used more often than the bottom layers even if they have the same importance within the application.</br>

-The goal of this design is to help you do more with less code.
-For example, the Material layer is built by composing basic widgets from the widgets layer, and the widgets layer itself is built by orchestrating lower-level objects from the rendering layer.</br>
+The great goal of Flutter is to be organized in this way and reduce the code allowing us to use the different Widgets within the layers always forming a satisfactory result for the user.</br>

 ## Building Widgets

-You define the unique characteristics of a widget by implementing a build() function that returns a tree (or hierarchy) of widgets.
-This tree represents the widget’s part of the user interface in more concrete terms.</br>

-For example, a toolbar widget might have a build function that returns a horizontal layout of some text and various buttons.</br>
+To be able to use the widgets we always have to use the build() function that will later allow us to use all the widgets needed to build the application.</br>

+For example, the menu bar should have the build() function to be able to carry all the buttons or some text.</br>

 ## User Interaction

+If we need to use a widget that will change according to the user's interaction that widget will be the StatefulWidget.</br>

-If the unique characteristics of a widget need to change based on user interaction or other factors, that widget is stateful.</br>
+If we need to use a widget that will change according to the user's interaction that widget will be the StatefulWidget.</br>

-For example, if a widget has a counter that increments whenever the user taps a button, the value of the counter is the state for that widget.</br>
-Whenever you mutate a State object , you must call setState() to signal the framework to update the user interface by calling the State’s build method again.</br>
+When you change a State object , you must call setState() to warning the structure to update the user interface by calling the State’s build method again.</br>

-Having separate state and widget objects lets other widgets treat stateless and stateful widgets in the same way, without being concerned about losing state.</br>

 ## Dart Before Flutter?
 Before you dive into Flutter you have to learn the programming language that is used to build Flutter apps, and that is Dart.